How to create full backup using wbAdmin command on Windows 10

 wbAdmin create full backup

-In the above command, make sure to E in the -backupTarget flag with the drive letter for the storage you want to use for the backup.
+In the command, change G in the -backupTarget flag with the drive letter for the storage you want to use for the backup.

-4. (Optional) Type the following command to create a full backup that includes all the drives connected to your device, and press Enter:
+4. (Optional) Type the following command to create a backup that includes all the drives connected to the computer, and press Enter:

-In the command, replace the drive letters on option -include:C:,D:,F: with the letters that reflect the hard drives on your computer.
+In the command, replace the drive letters on the option -include:C:,D:,F: with the letters that reflect the hard drives on your device.

 5.

-(Optional) Type the following command to create a backup of your device to a shared network folder and press Enter:
+(Optional) Type the following command to create a backup to a shared network folder and press Enter:

 wbAdmin start backup -backupTarget:\\sharedFolder\folderName -user:username -password:userPassword -include:C: -allCritical -quiet